Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 42:
 - By ML500.

+robot 43:
+- By JustHyperCL.
+- Collab with AlexisDrawz, RetroAdvance64.

 robot 44:
 - By RetroAdvance64.
 - [Re-made by the original artist] -- More of a sidegrade version of the Robot switching the role from a Swordsman to an Axeman.